-Grant awards may support a range of initiatives, such as new and innovative curricula; faculty and student research; the acquisition of new equipment; building renovation and capital improvements; scholarships; and projects that benefit the College and the community.
+Grant awards may support a range of initiatives, such as new and innovative curricula; faculty and student research; the acquisition of new equipment; building renovation and capital improvements; scholarships; and projects that benefit the University and the community.

-The Grants Office offers support to faculty and staff by helping to ensure that grant proposals are well planned, support the College’s educational mission, reflect a high standard of quality, and are consistent with granting agency and other applicable guidelines.
+The Grants Office offers support to faculty and staff by helping to ensure that grant proposals are well planned, support the University’s educational mission, reflect a high standard of quality, and are consistent with granting agency and other applicable guidelines.

 The Grants Office can assist with: